 When rushing towards a bigger goal, it’s easy to neglect a weekly review of what has been accomplished.
 Taking the time to check the team’s progress will result in higher product quality in the future.

 During these meetings, teams get constructive feedback from a product owner and can coordinate their efforts accordingly.
 Also, a product owner can regulate the workload more effectively considering the team’s work pace.

 And finally, it’s a splendid opportunity to gather all teams in one place (i.e., via one conferencing call) and analyze the project together in a collaborative environment.

 Agile approach is especially valuable for managing offshore development projects, since coding and testing in geographically distributed locations requires a flexible approach, prompt feedback and a consistency in teamwork.
 However, not all common Agile practices are found to be fully reasonable when working with offshore teams.
 Make sure to adjust agile principles to the extent you find appropriate.

-Eastern Peak Software team has been successfully applying Agile software development principles, while adopting them in the way that is comfortable for all parties of development process.
-Which of the abovementioned practices do you follow and find the most outstanding?
-Do you think there are other Agile practices that work for offshore development and are worth mentioning?
-Share your thoughts with us!
+The Eastern Peak team has been successfully applying Agile software development principles, while adopting them in the way that is comfortable for all parties of development process.
+We would like to share our knowledge and experience with you.

 Do you want to know more?
 Feel free to ask us questions and share your ideas on agile software development.